-- In the Desktop task pane, click Modules if it's not already selected. - 2.
-Right-click a task, point to Open with, and then click New Secondary Company. - 3.
+- 1. In the Desktop task pane or on the Module tab, right-click a task. - 2.
+On the right-click menu, point to Open with, and then select New Secondary Company. - 3.
 In the Company field, enter a company and then click OK.

-The task opens in the secondary company.
+The task opens in the new secondary company.